 - Communicate progress: Transparency and communication are essential for managing downstream transportation and distribution emissions.
 Companies should communicate their progress to stakeholders, including customers and investors, through sustainability reports, social media, and other channels.

-As businesses face increasing pressure to address their environmental impact, managing downstream transportation and distribution emissions is becoming increasingly important.
+As businesses face increasing pressure to address their environmental impact, managing scope 3 downstream transportation and distribution emissions is becoming increasingly important.
 By understanding the emissions associated with their supply chains and implementing sustainable practices, companies can not only reduce their environmental impact but also gain a competitive advantage.
 By prioritizing sustainability, companies can meet stakeholder expectations, reduce costs, mitigate risks, and drive innovation.